alesaudate/alesaudate/README.md

 These are the repos that demonstrate best my current interests:

 - Demo Stock Exchange - A Reactive Application that streams average pricing of some selected stocks - https://github.com/alesaudate/demo-stock-exchange
+- Example with Apache Camel, Kotlin and Kafka on top of Spring Boot - https://github.com/alesaudate/camel-kotlin-kafka-example

 These are the repos containing source code of my books: